-Austronesian Historical Linguistics
+Austronesian (and Austro-Tai) Historical Linguistics

 I am interested in the comparative study of Austronesian languages.
 I have published papers dealing with subgrouping and diachronic phonology at all levels, from higher-order subgrouping to the evolution of specific modern Austronesian languages.
 More recently, I have become increasingly interested in extending my reach to include the Kra-Dai languages, which likely form a larger genetic unit with Austronesian, dubbed Austro-Tai.
 This area of study is especially interesting, since Kra-Dai and Austronesian have nearly opposite canonical typologies.
 I am interested in studying the forces that cause such dramatic and opposite outcomes in language change.

 Diachronic and Metrical Phonology

 I maintain an active fieldwork schedule in Island Southeast Asia and the Pacific.
 I employ documentation methods in my fieldwork, and use primary data in virtually all aspects of my research.
 Language documentation is critically important not only for the field of linguistics, but as a tool to preserve languages and culture which are being lost at an increasing rate.

 My dissertation, titled The languages of Borneo: a comprehensive classification, is the largest single comparative study of the languages of Borneo ever compiled and includes data and analysis from 78 linguistic communities where primary research and fieldwork were conducted.
 It is concerned with the historical development and subgrouping of all languages of Borneo, the world's third largest island and an area of considerable linguistic diversity.
 The dissertation covers a range of topics, but important contributions are: a complete subgrouping of the languages of Borneo, the historical phonologies of all subgroups in Borneo, identifying and explaining historical zones of linguistic contact, and a linguistically-informed hypothesis on historical population movements demonstrating how local testimony and linguistic evidence complement each other in this area.